 The Free Application for Federal Student Aid, or FAFSA, is the application required by the federal government to receive federal financial aid for college.
 The FAFSA opened today for seniors and adult learners.
 You can fill out the FAFSA online at fafsa.gov.
 Although you probably have some anxiety around this process, it’s easier to get started than you might think.

 How should you start with the Free Application for Federal Student Aid (FAFSA)?

 The first thing on the agenda?
 Take a deep breath.
 The Department of Education has made several modifications over the years – including a fresh website and mobile redesign- that make the FAFSA substantially easier to fill out compared to past versions.
-The IRS Data Retrieval tool is another great resource and that can import information directly from your tax return.
-In summary, it’s totally possible to fill out the FAFSA if you have simple family finances.
+The IRS Data Retrieval tool is another great resource that can import information directly from your tax return.
+In summary, filling out the FAFSA is possible, especially if your family finances are simple.

-It’s a risky move to delay filling out the FAFSA, as some aid is given on a first-come, first serve basis.
+It’s a risky move to delay filling out the FAFSA, as some aid is given on a first come, first serve basis.
 Bypassing the FAFSA entirely is even worse.
-You might not believe it, but $2 billion in federal student aid is forfeited ever year because families don’t fill out the form.
+You might not believe it, but $2 billion in federal student aid is forfeited every year because families don’t fill out the form.

 What do you need to get started?